 Appropriately Uses Anti-Psychotic Medication

-This statistic measures the percentage of long-term patients who are given antipsychotic drugs.
-High levels of antipsychotic drug use may suggest a nursing home is using these medications to subdue residents in scenarios where such drugs aren't medically required.
-Nevertheless, some facilities need to rely more on these medications due to having more residents suffering from Alzheimer's or other dementias.
+This metric tells you the percentage of long-term residents who were prescribed antipsychotic medication.
+Excessive reliance on these medications may mean that a facility is using these drugs to subdue residents in situations where such medications aren't medically indicated.
+However, some facilities need to rely more on these medications due to an increased number of patients with dementia.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were given antianxiety drugs.
-These drugs are generally given to residents suffering from anxiety and depression.
+This indicates the percentage of patients given antianxiety medications.
+These medications are typically prescribed to patients suffering from anxiety and depression.

 Managing Depression Among Residents

-This tells you the percent of residents who are exhibiting signs of depression.
-Increased rates of depression could be an indicator lower quality care.
+This indicates the percentage of residents exhibiting symptoms of depression.
+Higher levels of depression may imply lower quality care.